Henriquemcc/Duck_DNS_-_Dynamic_DNS_Update_Client_in_Kotlin_for_JVM/README.EN.md

 [Versão em Português](README.md)

-# DuckDNS for Linux in Java
+# DuckDNS for Linux in Kotlin/JVM

 This program is aimed to run Duck DNS on Linux with IPv6 and IPv4 in dual stack automatically.